 When choosing a major, Martin Community College students have several choices to make.
-Scroll down to see a full list of majors offered at Martin Community College below.
+Scroll down to the bottom of this page to see a full list of majors offered at Martin Community College.

-Martin Community College does not offer double majors, so students must choose on area of study to focus on.
+Martin Community College does not offer double majors.
+Students must choose one area of study to focus on.

 Martin Community College does not have any ROTC programs.

 Choose one of the options below to find out more about about Martin Community College: